walkoffcyber/WALKOFF/docs/workflow.rst

 Workflow Development
 ====================
-Below you can find information about how to create a workflow as well as the tools that are available to you as a user.
+Below, you can find information about how to create a workflow as well as the tools that are available to you as a user.

 Workflow Creation
 -----------------
-In this tutorial, we will create our first, basic workflow in order to demonstrate the general features of the workflow editor.
+In this tutorial, we will create a basic workflow in order to demonstrate the general features of the workflow editor.

 .. _create-global:
 Create Global
 '''''''''''''
 	Before we create a workflow, we will create a global that our actions will use.

 	In the top navigation bar, click on ``Globals``, then ``Add Global``.
 Fill out the required fields for this example and set the value to an integer between 1-10.
 Then click ``Save`` in the dialog box.
-If nothing is populated in the globals table then verify that you created your encryption key by going to
+If nothing is populated in the globals table, then verify that you created your encryption key by going to

 	:ref:`encryption-label`.

 .. image:: ../docs/images/create_global.png

 Create Workflow
 '''''''''''''''
 	In the top navigation bar, click ``Workflows`` to return to the main Workflow page.
 Then, near the top of the page, click the ``Create New`` button.
-Here you can enter a name for a new workflow.
-Once you enter the name and have filled out the other fields (optional) click "Continue"
+Here, you can enter a name for a new workflow.
+Once you enter the name and have filled out the other fields (optional), click "Continue"
 .. image:: ../docs/images/create_workflow.png

 Add Actions to Workspace